xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.clioptions.navbarposition.md

 ## CliOptions.navbarPosition property

-Where the menu is to be displayed, left or right.
+Position of the navigation menu in the top bar.

 **Signature:**

 ```typescript
 navbarPosition: 'left' | 'right';
 ```

+## Remarks

+Determines whether the API documentation menu appears on the left or right side of the Docusaurus navigation bar.